Developer Guide

 The current edit schedule feature does not allow editing of assigned tutor.
 We plan to

-allow reassignment of tutor by adding a new prefix to edit schedule command t/
+allow reassignment of tutor by adding a new prefix to edit schedule command t/ which allows users to specify a tutor index to reassign the

 schedule to.
 Proper input validation and error handling would be in place to ensure safe modifications to the schedule.